Snigdhaaghosh/todo-app-using-flask/README.md

 # todo-app-using-flask
-I have craete a to-do list web app using Python and Flask.
+I have created a to-do list web app using Python and Flask.